aravind-812/Smart-Elevator/README.md

 # Instructions to Run This System:

-$ Firstly Arduino code has to be flashed/dumped into the Arduino.
+$ First Arduino code has to be flashed/dumped into the Arduino.

 $ Run the Python code.